 A fun thing about a story taking place inside the human body is the mundanity of it.
 I mean, hey, we all have a body, right?
-We don’t really think about how it functions on a daily basis, but imagine an entire story line taking place inside of someone.
+We don’t even really think about how it functions on a daily basis.
+But imagine an entire story line taking place inside of someone.

 I remember reading one of the Animorphs books where one of the main characters is invaded by a tiny race of warmongering aliens, and the rest of the group has to shrink themselves down and enter his body to save his life.
 As you can imagine, a bunch of teenagers who can shapeshift into animals shrinking themselves down and entering their friend’s body leads to a lot of weird shenanigans.
 And that’s not even the weirdest the Animorphs series gets.

 If you choose to write a story in a setting like this, it doesn’t even have to be a human.
 Maybe it’s a planet that happens to be alive.
 Maybe it’s an alien somewhat similar to a human.
 Maybe it’s an animal.